ameliadahm20/California-School-Performance/.ipynb_checkpoints/README-checkpoint.md

 Again, it is clear to see the impact that socioeconomic status has on ELA testing proficiency.

 In creating a model from this data, this project focused on models that are highly interpretable in order to be able to understand the importance of specific characteristics in hopes of obtaining actionable next steps to address the needs of districts.
 We used precision as the evaluation metric in order to select the best model.
 This is because this scenario requires minimizing false positives.
 In this case, we do not want districts to be labeled as on track for success and not receive additional support when they may need it.
-Using this metric, the best model was \[**insert model here!].
+Using this metric, the best model was **\[insert model here!]**.

 From this model, we determined the following features were the more impactful:

-\[insert feature importance]
+**\[insert feature importance]**

 ## Evaluation

-\[talk about metric scores and pros/cons about the model]
+As mentioned above, the focus was on improving precision for this model in order to minimize the number of false positives.
+In other words, we want to minimize the number of districts that are classified as being on track to high proficiency when they are not.
+The final model had a precision of **\[insert precision]**.
+While this model may lead to higher rates of false negatives (districts classified as needing support when they do not), there is no downside to giving additional support to districts.
+The only issue that could arise is resource allocation.

+The true goal of this project, though, was to assess the importance of different features of a district, which this model has done.

 ## Conclusion and Next Steps

-\[more research, community funding, smaller schools, additional ELL support]